arpinum-oss/js-messaging/docs/api.md

 If you use [tcomb] you can use the following interfaces:

-* `MessageBusContract` Interface for message bus defining public methods documented here
+* `MessageBusContract` - Interface for message bus defining public methods documented here.
-* `MessageContract` Interface for message matching [message-contract]
+* `MessageContract` - Interface for message matching [Message].

 @arpinum/messaging does not depend on tcomb so you must provide it to get those types.